midstar/mediaweb/README.md

 To get the latest file from a shell follow the instruction below.

-For PC x64 based Linux write following in a shell:
+For PC x64 based architectures write following in a shell:

     export MW_ARCH=x64

-For ARM based Linux:
+For ARM 32-bit based architectures (for example Raspberry Pi 1, 2):

     export MW_ARCH=arm

+For ARM 64-bit based archtectures (for example Raspberry Pi 3, 4 or ROCK64):

+    export MW_ARCH=arm64

 Then run following for all Linux platforms: